-If you or a loved one is a victim of medical malpractice, contact a Fort Lauderdale Medical Malpractice Attorney at Friedland & Associates immediately to start working on your case.
+If you or a loved one is a victim of medical malpractice, contact a Medical Malpractice Attorney at Friedland & Associates in Fort Lauderdale immediately to start working on your case.
 In order to qualify as a medical malpractice issue, we will need to prove that the medical professional failed to uphold their duty of care to you, and this failure directly caused or led to injury or damages.
 If you believe that your situation meets the aforementioned criteria, or you are unsure, schedule a free consultation with an experienced attorney as soon as possible.

 It is important that we begin this process as soon as possible, because Florida has a few determinants of a statute of limitations for medical malpractice: